mattrussell2/vscode-cpp-unit-test/README.md

 ![image](./images/test_groups.png)

-Note that the test groups are hierarchical; each group will run all groups below it.
+Test groups are hierarchical - each group will run all groups below it.
 If you want to create more distinct test groups, you can create any number of files named XXX_tests.h, each of which has testing functions.
-These will be able to be run independent of one another.
-Note that each such file in your workspace will be #included in the testing driver, so if they don't compile it will be an issue.
+These will be able to be run independently of one another.
+Note that each such file in your workspace will be ```#include```d in the testing driver.

 That's it!
 Happy testing :)